SRAM/RacerMateOne/README.md

    $ git pull
    ```

-2. Create a new branch for the wifi development, and checkout the new branch.
+2. Create a new branch for your development, and checkout the new branch.

    ```
-   $ git branch larry-add-wifi-support
+   $ git branch my-descriptive-branch-name
-   $ git checkout larry-add-wifi-support
+   $ git checkout my-descriptive-branch-name
    ```
 3. See the status of the new branch:
    ```
    $ git status
-   On branch larry-add-wifi-support
+   On branch my-descriptive-branch-name
    nothing to commit, working directory clean
    ```
    * This confirms that there are no changes in our working tree (we didn't expect any since this is a new branch).